 It turns out that each borrower would be impacted in a different way depending on when the loan was taken and how much amount needs to be repaid.
 If you too have taken an extension on your personal loan repayment, have you given a thought on how it would affect your EMIs in the near future?
 It is important to assess whether or not you would really benefit from taking a loan moratorium.
 Remember it does not offer any concession in interest rates, or any other monetary relief.
 Let us see in detail how it impacts your future EMIs.

 If you are in the initial stage of repaying your loan, say the first, second or third year, skipping an EMI will have a repercussion on the additional interest which is added to the loan.
-This is because during the early years, interest is a huge component of loan repayment which you can easily find out with the personal loan EMI calculator available online.
+This is because during the early years, interest is a huge component of loan repayment, you can calculate personal loan emi online.
 Over time, missed payments only become a financial burden as the corresponding loan tenure increases and you end up paying more interest for a longer duration.

 Your payable interest will become high if you have taken a personal loan at a high rate of interest earlier and decide to skip the EMIs by availing the moratorium.
-The added interest increases your financial liability in the future.
+The added personal loan rates increase your financial liability in the future.
 Hence, it might not be prudent to stop EMI payment for the next 3 months.

 The bottomline is that you should exercise the choice to sign up for the moratorium only if you are facing a cash crunch.
 Assess your financial situation and cut down on unnecessary expenses.
 Direct this liquidity towards paying your EMIs.
 In the event that you choose to postpone paying your EMI, make sure that you have duly calculated the cost of interest in the long run using a personal loan EMI calculator.